exercism/julia/exercises/concept/role-playing-game/.docs/instructions.md

 ## 5. Implement the title function

-The `title` function should increment a player's name based on their level.
+The `title` function should increment a player's name to give a title, depending on their level.

 The `increment` helper function should be used depending on the level of the player.
 - If the player has the maximum level `42`, the name should be passed to the `increment` function.
 - Otherwise, no title is given and the player's name remains the same.

-The `title` function returns the player's name.
+The `title` function then returns the player's name.

 ```julia-repl
 julia> player1 = Player(level=42, health=12)